contemporary & environmental art — nature is the inspiration

 Through extensive research on climate change and pollution, Vivienne's art reflects on the loss of biodiversity, portraying future foods and endangered plants thriving in changing climates.
 Her work emphasises the criticality of food security, whilst also addressing clean air, fresh water, and soil health.

-Vivienne communicates her knowledge through her art, hoping to inspire collective efforts within communities by learning about nature-based solutions and about actionable steps we can take — to feel more hopeful, empowered and encouraged to make a change.
-Her food related projects align with the United Nations Sustainable Development Goal 2 (Zero Hunger-focusing on food security).
+Vivienne communicates her knowledge through her art and through the sustainable art curricula she is developing and teaching in her education programmes, aiming to inspire collective efforts within communities by promoting learning about nature-based solutions and actionable steps we can take — helping people feel more hopeful, empowered, and encouraged to make a change.
+Her projects align with several United Nations Sustainable Development Goals, including Goal 2 (Zero Hunger, focusing on food security).

 Her diverse work also explores the life cycle of plants, especially their journey to seed production.
 There is a special focus on how to manage and preserve the knowledge she gathers along the way, as we are all students learning to adapt to climate shifts.

-She receives direct advice from scientists and philosophers.
-Her projects invite collective thought, conversation and critical reflection upon the important role art plays in our evolving relationship to nature.
+She receives direct advice from scientists, ethicists, and philosophers.
+Her projects invite collective thought, conversation, and critical reflection on the important role art plays in our evolving relationship with nature.

 Vivienne’s sustainable approach is reflected in her careful selection of natural materials.
 For her long-term projects, she sources traditional materials — ink, paper and brushes — directly from Japanese shokunin — craftspeople.
 Her art weaves connections to people, place, and the fragile beauty of what remains.